Dr Bernard Cohen is a multi-award-winning author and founder of The Writing Workshop.

 Bernard's seventh book and first collection of short stories (for adults), When I Saw the Animal, was published in 2018.
 According to the Sydney Morning Herald’s review, “Bernard Cohen is more than good at the undervalued craft of writing short fiction… His writing sets flame to the small tinder of life.”

-Dr Felicity Plunkett is a poet and critic.
-Her first collection Vanishing Point (UQP, 2009) won the Arts Queensland Thomas Shapcott Prize and was short-listed for several other awards.
-She is the author of a chapbook Seastrands (Vagabond, 2011) and the editor of Thirty Australian Poets (UQP, 2011).
+Felicity is the author of several collections of poetry.
+Vanishing Point (UQP, 2009) won the Arts Queensland Thomas Shapcott Prize and was short-listed for several other awards.
+She is the author of a chapbook Seastrands (Vagabond, 2011) and editor of Thirty Australian Poets (UQP, 2011).
 Her new collection, A Kinder Sea, will be published by UQP in 2020.
 Felicity has a PhD from the University of Sydney, and has worked as an academic for a number of years, most recently at the University of Sydney.
 She has an Excellence in Teaching Award from the University of New England.
 From 2004 to 2008 she was Chief Examiner of English Extension 1 and 2 in NSW.
-She is currently Poetry Editor at the University of Queensland Press for nine years and holds Australian Book Review’s 2019 Fellowship.
+She was Poetry Editor at the University of Queensland Press for nine years and holds Australian Book Review’s 2019 Fellowship.

 Online Workshop Leader